gturri/aXMLRPC/README.md

 like in the following example.
 (You can do this of course also with less than four parameters.)
 There is also the possibility to overwrite the user agent string the client will use for http requests.

 	// ...
+The try-catch has been ommited for clarity.
-	XMLRPCClient client = new XMLRPCClient(url, "MyUserAgent", new Object[]{ o1, o2, o3 });
+	XMLRPCClient client = new XMLRPCClient(url, "MyUserAgentString");
+	client.call("someMethod", new Object[]{ o1, o2, o3});
 	// ...

-The above method call is synchronous.
+The above method calls are synchronous.
 So the method `call` will return when the server responded or an error occured.
 There is also a possibility for asynchronous server calls.
 You need to implement an XMLRPCCallback that will get noticed about the respone (or error) from the server.
 The `callAsync` method can be used to make asynchronous calls.
 It returns an identifier